Who We Are

 He pours out His Holy Spirit upon us from on high so that we may be holy and separate ourselves [from sin]. − Mahzor

-The Holy Spirit is the third person of the triune God.
+The Ruach Hakodesh (Holy Spirit) is part of the echad or plural unity of God.
 He has always existed.
 He spoke to God’s people in the Scriptures and continues to speak and guide God’s people today.
 He reminds us of our transgressions, causes us to repent, and leads us to Him.
 He dwells in those who follow Yeshua, and empowers them to overcome sin and obey God. − Joel 2:28; Ezekiel 36:27; Acts 1:8; Romans 8:2

 Etz chayim hi l’machazim ki ba.